isc-projects/kea/doc/sphinx/kea-messages.rst

     application request queue has reached maximum number of entries %1

-This an error message indicating that DHCP-DDNS is receiving DNS update requests faster than they can be processed.
+This is an error message indicating that DHCP-DDNS is receiving DNS update requests faster than they can be processed.
 This may mean the maximum queue needs to be increased, the DHCP-DDNS clients are simply generating too many requests too quickly, or perhaps upstream DNS servers are experiencing